T351 - Summer Week 5

 effects, chromakeying, alpha keying (transparencies) and computer generated

-Editors will have to deal with a number of different media formats and
+Video producers will have to deal with an ever increasing amount of codecs and media formats and

-need to understand the physical distinction between them.
+need to understand the physical distinctions between them.
+As you consider different formats make sure you know its:

 Some of the different formats include film, standard definition and